uktrade/directory-tests/README.md

 ## Running
 Tests can be run either against locally provisioned environment or any other one, as long as ``DIRECTORY_TESTS_DIRECTORY_API_URL`` and ``DIRECTORY_TESTS_DIRECTORY_UI_URL`` environment variables are set.

+## Running load tests

+1) To run tests the way CircleCI does:

+    make test

+This will run flake8 linting, integration tests and finally load tests.
+This doesn't do much more than check load tests haven't been broken, however.
+By default it tests the three servers (UI, SSO & API) with a load of about 2 clients/s on each server for 2.5 minutes (this time period more or less guarantees each endpoint we have tests for gets hit at least once - locust randomizes this, so there's no 100% guarantee).

+2) For real load testing:

+    make test_load

+This runs only the load tests and tests the three servers (UI, SSO & API) with a load of about 50 clients/s on each server and a default of 2 minutes.

+The env variables you are likely to need to change (please see the makefile - they are set in the test_load command) are:

+- ``LOCUST_TIMEOUT`` The number of seconds you would like the tests to run for
+- ``LOCUST_NUM_CLIENTS`` The number of clients per second you would like to test.
+IMPORTANT: You need to set this to 3 times what you actually want as this is divided equally between 3 servers!
+- ``LOCUST_HATCH_RATE`` How the load will grow when you leave the tests running.
+Presuming you want to start hammering the servers at full load straight away, this needs to be equal to ``LOCUST_NUM_CLIENTS``
+- ``SSO_USER_ID`` The sso id of a user that exists on the api site you're testing.
+- ``DIRECTORY_API_URL``, ``DIRECTORY_SSO_URL``, ``DIRECTORY_UI_URL`` The urls you want to load test.

+You probably won't need to change these but you may also set:

+- ``LOCUST_MIN_WAIT`` Minimum waiting time (I think locust takes microseconds here) between the execution of locust tasks.
+Currently set to 500
+- ``LOCUST_MAX_WAIT`` Maximum waiting between the execution of locust tasks (currently set to 6000)

 ### Provision local environment and run against it
 Requires ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` environment variables to be set.